Nature reserve

-A nature reserve (also known as a wildlife refuge, wildlife sanctuary, biosphere reserve or bioreserve, natural or nature preserve, or nature conservation area) is a protected area of importance for flora, fauna, funga, or features of geological or other special interest, which is reserved and managed for purposes of conservation and to provide special opportunities for study or research.
+A nature reserve (also known as a wildlife refuge, wildlife preserve, wildlife sanctuary, biosphere reserve or bioreserve, natural or nature preserve, or nature conservation area) is a protected area of importance for flora, fauna, funga, or features of geological or other special interest, which is reserved and managed for purposes of conservation and to provide special opportunities for study or research.
 They may be designated by government institutions in some countries, or by private landowners, such as charities and research institutions.
 Nature reserves fall into different IUCN categories depending on the level of protection afforded by local laws.
 Normally it is more strictly protected than a nature park.
 Various jurisdictions may use other terminology, such as ecological protection area or private protected area in legislation and in official titles of the reserves.

 History

 Charles Waterton established the first nature reserve in 1821.

-Cultural practices that roughly equate to the establishment and maintenance of reserved areas for animals date back to antiquity, with King Devanampiya Tissa of Sri Lanka establishing Mihintale wildlife sanctuary, one of the world's earliest wildlife sanctuaries, in the 3rd-century-BC Anuradhapura Ancient Kingdom.
+Cultural practices that roughly equate to the establishment and maintenance of reserved areas for animals date back to antiquity, with King Devanampiya Tissa of Sri Lanka establishing Mihintale wildlife sanctuary, one of the world's earliest animal sanctuaries, in the 3rd-century-BC Anuradhapura Ancient Kingdom.
 Early reservations often had a religious underpinning, such as the 'evil forest' areas of West Africa which were forbidden to humans, who were threatened with spiritual attack if they went there.
 Sacred areas taboo from human entry to fishing and hunting are known by many ancient cultures worldwide.

 The world's first modern nature reserve was established in 1821 by the naturalist and explorer Charles Waterton around his estate in Walton Hall, West Yorkshire.
 He spent £9000 on the construction of a three-mile long, 9 ft tall wall to enclose his park against poachers.
 He tried to encourage bird life by planting trees and hollowing out trunks for owls to nest in.